 The above are a complete list of finite subgroups of $\PGL_2(\C)$, up to conjugacy.
 The general problem of which subgroups of $\PGL_2(\C)$ can be realized as an automorphism group for some $f \in \Rat_d$ relies on tools from the classical invariant theory of finite groups; see \cite{Hutz15}, as well as partial results found in a number of other places, such as \cite{Silverman12}.
-The points of $\cA_2 (\C)$ all have an automorphism group isomorphic to $C_2$, except at the cusp, where the automorphism group is isomorphic to the symmetric group $S_3$.
-The descriptions of $\cA_3(\C)$ and $\cA_4(\C)$ are more recent and more complicated \cite{charzero, West}.
-The best results currently available for $\cA_d(\C)$ with $d \geq 5$ mostly focus on the dimensions of the various components \cite{MSW}.

 The problem of determining the locus $\cA_d(\C)$ has been studied in a number of articles \cite{Fujimura, charzero, MSW, Milnor, West}.
 The automorphism locus $\cA_d(\C)$ forms a Zariski closed proper subset of $\M_d(\C)$.
 In fact, for $d > 2$, the automorphism locus coincides with the singular locus of $\M_d(\C)$ \cite{MSW}.
 The case $d = 2$ stands in contrast: Milnor showed that $\M_2(\C)$ is isomorphic as a variety to the affine plane $\A^2(\C)$, which is smooth, and that the automorphism locus $\cA_2 (\C)$ is a cuspidal cubic curve \cite{Milnor}.
+The points of $\cA_2 (\C)$ all have an automorphism group isomorphic to $C_2$, except at the cusp, where the automorphism group is isomorphic to the symmetric group $S_3$.
+The descriptions of $\cA_3(\C)$ and $\cA_4(\C)$ are more recent and more complicated \cite{charzero, West}.
+The best results currently available for $\cA_d(\C)$ with $d \geq 5$ mostly focus on the dimensions of the various components \cite{MSW}.

 We first study which automorphism groups are realizable.
 Among the finite subgroups $\Gamma$ of $\PGL_2$, which arise as automorphism groups of rational maps?
 We call this question the \emph{realizability problem} for $\Gamma$.
 If $\Gamma$ is realizable, so are its conjugates; thus, it suffices to look at one representative per conjugacy class.
 Our next theorems construct solutions to the realizability problem for every finite subgroup $\Gamma$ of $\PGL_2(\bar{\FF}_p)$.